MileHacker Logo

 • Obtaining a temporary Chinese license is complex and usually not practical for short visits.

-• Self-it is not recommended to drive advised for tourists due to licensing, traffic, and language barriers.
+• Self-operating a vehicle is not advised for tourists due to licensing, traffic, and language barriers.

 • Consider hiring a car with a driver for private transportation and day trips.